 Does your child's teacher not have an online wish list created yet?
 Send them the link to create one here.

 Are you an Humble ISD employee and want to create an online Wish List?
-An instructional video may be found here as a resource for you.
+Instructions may be found here as a resource for you.
 Once you are ready to create your wish list or you would like to edit your current wish list, come back to this page and click here to get started.

 Other Ways to Help